Assessment of Children & Adolescents

 - telephone intake

-- 2-hour clinical interview with parents (to assess presenting concerns, gather history and finalize assessment/tests to administer; with Dr. Bahador and Dr. Daley)
+- 2-hour clinical interview with parents (to assess presenting concerns, gather history and finalize assessment/tests to administer; conducted by Dr. Bahador and Dr. Daley)

 - Review of academic and previous assessment records.